 King is referred to as the Wagyu of salmon because it has a number of similar characteristics – namely the distinct marbling which is expressed through equidistant inter-mulscular fat lines – this becomes ever apparent after certain cooking methods when the fish ‘flakes’ apart in beautiful slivers.
 The King salmon has a rounder, barreled mid-section compared to other subspecies of salmon resulting in much thicker fillets.

 Fat content is another key characteristic of the King – which, among salmon is the most bountiful in omega 3 carrying oils.
 This means the fish retains a beautiful moistness – even with longer cooking methods and eats with a decadent, buttery texture – rich in sweet and umami flavours.

-Ora King Salmon is available at our Kew, Hawthorn, Malvern and South Yarra location & online.
+Ora King Salmon is available at our Kew, Hawthorn, Malvern, Burwood, South Yarra and online.

 Images courtesy of Ora King.